 Haunted Charleston

-Drinks and a Room with a View
+Drinks with a View

 Patriots Point

-Battle buffs can tour the Yorktown aircraft carrier, battleships and a Clamagore submarine.
+Battle buffs can tour the Yorktown aircraft carrier, battleships and Clamagore submarine.
 Then board the harbor tour to 1861 Civil War Fort Sumter– its a “muster.”

 Head to the Islands